This information is intended for use by health professionals

 For oral administration.

-Known hypersensitivity to any of the tetracyclines or any of the other constituents in the formulation; chronic renal/hepatic dysfunction; renal impairment, particularly if severe; in systemic lupus erythematosus; children under 12 years (see sections 4.4, 4.6 and 4.8); pregnancy and breastfeeding women.
+Known hypersensitivity to any of the tetracyclines or any of the excipients listed in section 6.1; chronic renal/hepatic dysfunction; renal impairment, particularly if severe; in systemic lupus erythematosus; children under 12 years (see sections 4.4, 4.6 and 4.8); pregnancy and breastfeeding women.

 Benign intracranial hypertension has been reported following the concomitant use of tetracyclines and Vitamin A or retinoids and therefore concurrent use should be contraindicated (see section 4.5 and 4.8).